- Cub Scout Arrow of Light Adventures & Requirements

 Cub Scout Adventures Involving Cooking Outdoors

-Cooking outdoors satisfies requirements for three Cub Scout adventures.
+Cooking outdoors satisfies requirements for two Cub Scout adventures.

 Supplies for a Pizza Box Oven